simonrharris/SKA/README.md

 * [License](#license)

 ## Introduction
 SKA (Split Kmer Analysis) is a toolkit for prokaryotic (and small, haploid eukaryotic) DNA sequence analysis using split kmers.
 A split kmer is a pair of kmers in a DNA sequence that are separated by a single base.
 Split kmers allow rapid comparison and alignment of small genomes.
+SKA can produce split kmer files from fasta format assemblies or directly from fastq format read sequences, align them with or without a reference sequence and provide various comparison and summary statistics.
+Currently all testing has been carried out on high-quality Illumina read data, so results for other platforms may vary.

 ## Installation
 SKA can be installed by cloning this repository and running make